 Planning 'what to do'

-• Are there calculations with decimal numbers in your course?
+Are there calculations with decimal numbers in your course?
 A step 3 learner is likely to struggle to do these with understanding.
 So perhaps you plan some activities to build learners estimation strategies for multiplying decimals like 1.8 x 2.1.
 Or perhaps an activity that compares the area of a 2 m x 1 m space with a 2 m x 0.5 m space to develop a sense of what happens when we multiply by decimals less than 1.
-The desired outcome is that learners can decide whether a calculated answer using decimal numbers looks reasonable.
+The desired outcome is that learners can decide whether a calculated answer using decimal numbers looks reasonable.- Are there specialised words with more than one syllable in your course?
+A step 3 learner is going to struggle to read these with understanding.
+Perhaps you plan a Pair definition activity or get learners to predict and define new words in a text to get them using strategies for building vocabulary.

 Use the the Progression Strand Charts and the Learner step and capability profiles to get a general idea about learners’ capabilities at each step